Statistical model for collisions and recollisions of inertial particles in mixing flows: Introduction

-A number of different parameterisations for the collision rate have been suggested in the literature, attempting to describe the effect of particle inertia upon the collision rate, see e.g.~\cite{Sun97,Fal02,Wil06}.
-We show in this paper that the results of~\cite{Gus11b,Gus12,Gus13c} provide a quantitative theory of the collision rate (in the ghost-particle approximation), and allow to quantify the relative importance of two important mechanisms for collisions: \lq clustering' and \lq caustics'.
-Clustering on a fractal attractor increases the probability to find close by particles and hence the rate of collisions~\cite{Sun97}.
-Caustics occur as the phases-space manifold folds over, allowing particles coming from far apart to collide at small separations with large relative velocities~\cite{Fal02,Wil06}.
-The results in~\cite{Gus11b,Gus12,Gus13c} provide a simple parameterisation of the two contributions to the collision rate, allowing us to quantify the relative importance of the caustic and clustering contributions.
-Our results are consistent with results of direct numerical simulations~\cite{Fal07c,Duc09}, where it was found that the caustic contribution can be responsible for up to 50\% of the total collision rate for $\st\lesssim 1$.
-It is also consistent with the results in~\cite{Vos13}, where it was found that caustics dominate the collision rate for $\st>0.3$.
-As shown in Refs.~\cite{Bru98,And07,Gus08,Vos11,Pec12}, the ghost-particle approximation fails in the advective limit due to recollisions.
-We investigate how large this effect is for finite Stokes numbers.
-Our results are consistent with the numerical results obtained in \cite{Vos11}.
+A number of different parameterisations for the collision rate have been suggested in the literature, attempting to describe the effect of particle inertia upon the collision rate, see e.g. Refs.~\cite{Sun97,Fal02,Wil06}.
+A recent theory for the relative velocities of particles in turbulence \cite{Gus11b,Gus12,Gus13c} is based on a statistical model for the turbulent fluctuations in the dissipative range, it gives a quantitative description of DNS results for the moments of relative velocities at small separations \cite{Bec11} and for the corresponding distribution provided that the Stokes number is not so large that inertial-range fluctuations contribute substantially \cite{Per15}.
+This theory yields an expression for the collision rate (in the ghost-particle approximation), and allows to quantify the relative importance of two important mechanisms for collisions: \lq clustering' and \lq caustics'.
+Spatial clustering of particles on a fractal attractor increases the probability to find close-by particles and this may enhance the rate of collisions~\cite{Sun97}.
+The mechanisms for fractal small-scale clustering of heavy particles in turbulence are reviewed in \cite{Gus15a}.
+Caustics occur as the phase-space manifold folds over, allowing particles coming from far apart to collide at small separations with large relative velocities~\cite{Fal02,Wil06}.
+The results in Refs.~\cite{Gus11b,Gus12,Gus13c} provide a simple parameterisation of the two contributions to the collision rate, allowing us to quantify the relative importance of the contributions due to caustics and clustering.

+In this paper we present a summary of the derivation of the parameterisation in Refs.~\cite{Gus11b,Gus12,Gus13c}.
+We explicitly compare the two contributions to simulations of the collision rate obtained for a statistical model that represents the turbulent velocity field by a Gaussian random function.

+We outline the derivation of an estimate, first derived in Ref.~\cite{Gus13c}, for the contribution to the collision rate due to clustering in the statistical model.
+Subtraction of this contribution from the full collision rate allows us to isolate the contribution due to caustics.

+We find that the contribution to the collision rate due to caustics is consistent with results of direct numerical simulations~\cite{Fal07c,Duc09}, where it was found that it can be responsible for up to 50\% of the total collision rate for $\st$ of order unity.
+It is also consistent with the results in Ref.~\cite{Vos13}, where it was found that caustics dominate the collision rate for $\st>0.3$.